achen4055/486-final-project/README.md

 - **Output**: The output of data processing is stored in `final_label.txt`

 ## Recommendations && Data Display
+- **Purpose**: Get recommmendations and display them in an user-friendly way.
-- **Purpose**: Given the top trend labels, you will need to save them in a "txt" file after running the Colab.
+- **Usage**: Given the top trend labels, you will need to save them in a "txt" file after running the Colab.
 Proceeding to the frontend folder, you put the txt file inside the folder.
 Then, run
       ```bash
       python3 recom_books.py
       ```